zaralrubaie/LLM-/README.md

 # LLM-Fine-Tuned DistilBERT Text Classification Model

 ## ModelThis project fine-tunes [`huawei-noah/TinyBERT_General_4L_312D`](https://huggingface.co/huawei-noah/TinyBERT_General_4L_312D) from Hugging Face Transformers on a binary classification task.
-It is a lightweight BERT model designed for speed and efficiency on resource-constrained environments.

-It handles class imbalance through careful data splitting and evaluation.
+It is a lightweight BERT model designed for speed and efficiency on resource-constrained environments.It handles class imbalance through careful data splitting and evaluation.

-**Why TinyBERT?**
+## Why TinyBERT?

 - Much faster and smaller than BERT-base
 - Suitable for deployment on low-resource devices

 ## Files
 - `LLM.ipynb` — Jupyter notebook for data preprocessing, model training, and evaluation.
 - `requirements.txt` — Python packages required to run this project.